bpetermann/dotfiles/README.md

 ## Setup

-This repository provides an Ansible setup and various configuration files for your environment.
+This repository contains an Ansible setup and various configuration files to customize a new machine and get it up and running quickly.

 ## Ansible